Yvon Mvogo: Club career

 Mvogo was born in Yaoundé, Cameroon.
 He made his professional debut at 17 August 2013 in the Swiss Cup against Veyrier.
-He played the full game in a 0-8 away win.
+He played the full game in an 8-0 away win.
 He wears kit number 18.
 His contract expires in June 2018.

 In April 2017, it was revealed that Mvogo will be joining Bundesliga and future UEFA Champions League debutants Leipzig on 1 July 2017, after signing a four-year deal with the Saxony-based club.

 On 25 August 2020, Mvogo signed for PSV on a two-year loan.

-On 13 July 2022, Mvogo signed a two-year contract with Lorient in France.
+On 14 July 2022, he signed a two-year contract with Lorient in France.